 Some of the museum’s highlights include the Nike of Paros (5th century BCE) and the Gorgon of Paros (6th century BCE).
 Moreover, you can view the Fat Lady of Salagios–the oldest known Cycladean statue.

 During the summer, the Archaeological Museum of Paros is open every day except Tuesday from 8:30 a.m. to 3:30 p.m.
 We recommend setting aside approximately 20-40 minutes to peruse the exhibits and read the information plaques.

 Sunbathe on Santa Maria Beach

 Santa Maria Beach is one of the longest beaches on the island, featuring soft golden sand and calm waters ideal for swimming.
 We also think that Santa Maria is quite scenic!
 You can take in views of the crystal clear waters and even the neighboring island of Naxos to the east.

 Additionally, this beach offers all sorts of water sports, like snorkeling, windsurfing, and paddle boarding.
-You can also find a diving school here (Prodivers) where beginner and intermediate divers can gain valuable experience.
-For those who prefer to lounge in a chair, Santa Maria Beach Bar and Nava Lounge offer comfy sunbeds for rent.
+You can also find a scuba diving school here (Prodivers) where beginner and intermediate divers can gain valuable experience.

 Take the ferry to Antiparos Island

 One of the best things to do in Paros is to go island hopping to the neighboring Antiparos.
 This smaller island is located less than a nautical mile (1.9 km) from Paros, making it an easy day trip by ferry.